Can you afford to have a baby?

 Child Benefit

-How much will baby stuff set you back?
+How much will baby stuff cost?

 Check out our article on financial planning for your first baby for more tips.